djangocon/2023.djangocon.africa/_pages/opportunity-grant.md

 Our program prioritises speakers first, and then anyone who is part of an underrepresented or marginalised group in tech.
 These groups include, but are not limited to:

-- women and other gender minorities of all expressions and identities; e.g. trans, agender and non-binary people
+- women and other gender minorities of all expressions and identities; e.g. transgender and non-binary people
 - people of color
 - sexuality minorities, including asexual people
 - people with disabilities, both visible and invisible